hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 ---
 name: Pre-work Template - Developers
 about: New Developer team members should start with by making this issue for themselves.
-title: 'Pre-work Checklist: Developer: [replace brackets with your name]'
+title: "Pre-work Checklist: Developer: [replace brackets with your name]"
 labels: "Feature: Onboarding/Contributing.md", "good first issue"
-assignees: ''
+assignees: ""

 ---